-Do we go through our life and take for granted what God gives us?
+Do we go through our lives and take for granted what God gives us?

 Especially the very things we requested from Him?

-With everything He has done for me these past couple of weeks, I just can’t…
+With everything He has done for me these couple of weeks, I just can’t…

 I’m humbled by the scripture I read when I asked God to guide me through the exhaustion and lack of sleep.

 I’m thankful that every night I’ve given God my worries, sleep has entered and worries are gone.